 Don't forget to climb the 200 steps of St Isaacs Cathedral, unless you don't like heights, the view is amazing. about 8 years agoAnswered by Lisa Smith via Travellr.com

 St Petersburg is the top tourist attraction in Russia.

 The Collection of Hermitage is one of the biggest in the world.

 And the summer is great here.

-There is big variety of tours you can join as well http://www.sputnik8.com/en/st-petersburg/tours almost 6 years ago
+There is big variety of tours you can join as well http://www.sputnik8.com/en/st-petersburg/tours over 7 years ago

 We have just returned from a visit to Russia.
 Admittedly we were with a tour group so we were somewhat limited with the experience.
 There were private ' palaces ' all across the city but they are in need of a repaint.
 The canals were too high so we were limited to one canal.
 After reading the other reports on this site ,we must have missed a lot.
 The width of the streets were not striking( not like in Barcelona).
 The traffic was an horrible experience.

 The trams/buses were in an unbelieveable state of disrepair but they did function.
 Pickpockets are at work in the markets.